lashazibzibadze/FairNest/backend/README.md

 ```bash
 alembic upgrade head
 ```
+4. If possible, please update the pydantic schemas in backend/app/schemas to reflect the changes as well

 #### Rollback a migration
 If you haven't applied the migration script yet, look in backend/app/alembic/versions.
 Click in each version until you find the migration script with the same message in the head and delete it.
 Then you can regenerate the migration script after modifications.